I’m currently studying law and doing a lot of writing up of notes. So here’s a write up of my notes of Judicial Review.

 - Illegality, meaning that the body failed to apply the relevant law to their decision, or acted ultra vires;

 - Irrationality (and/or Proportionality), meaning that the decision was “manifestly absurd” or “obviously illogical”; and

 - Procedural impropriety (and/or Unfairness), meaning that the wrong procedure was followed, or the procedure was followed incorrectly.

 There are three remedies available for the court to grant.
 These are known as prerogative orders and they are;

 - to strike out decision which was made;

 - to restrain the body which made the decision from making the same decision again; and

 - to force the public body to perform duties imposed on it by law.

 Any may be granted in a single instance, or any combination could be granted together.
-When a decision has been struck out or quashed the body which made the decision is then required to reconsider it and to act in accordance with the relevant law.
+When a decision has been struck out or quashed the body which made the decision is then required to reconsider it and to act in accordance with the relevant law, for example in case of accidents the use of a personal injury attorney Bronx is one of the best options to comply with the laws set.
 When the court seeks to prevent the decision from being made again in the future, or seeks to force the public body to perform its duties, it is issuing a court order.
 Failure to comply with a court order is the criminal offence of contempt of court.
 Where a case which touches on private law matters three private law remedies are also available, these are;

 - declaration of illegality,